akiomiyao/ped/README.md

 Install method of Torque for CentOS 7 is described in the [Install of Torque grid engne](https://github.com/akiomiyao/ped/wiki/Install-of-Torque).
 Torque with default setting works fine.
 For the customized Torque, modification of script may be required.

+## Simplified instruction
+- ped.pl is a multithreaded script.
+  Demonstration of SNPs and SVs detection from a *Caenorhabditis elegans* with repeated generations.
+  % perl download.pl ERR3063486
+  % perl download.pl ERR3063487
+  % perl ped.pl target=ERR3063487,control=ERR3063486,ref=WBcel235
+  will return results of the bidirectional method in ERR3063487 directory.

 ## Instruction for bidirectional method
 - At first, set up reference data is required.
   % perl mkref.pl reference